pgreen24/web-based-SQL-injection-and-prevention-system/README.md

 #### This system is designed to demonstrate the importance of preventing SQL injection attacks in web applications.
 It includes a login form that accepts user input and validates it against a database using PHP and MySQL.

-# what is SQL injection?
+# 💉what is SQL injection?
 SQL Injection, is a type of web application security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
 It is a code injection technique that attackers can use to exploit vulnerabilities in web applications that use SQL as their database language.